 I recently found some very interesting data - a numeric Corruption Perceptions Index for each country.
-And of course I just had to plot that data on a SAS map!
-Here's my map (click the image below to see the interactive map, with html hover-text over each country, and buttons/links to select the desired year):
+And of course I just had to try and create my own SAS version...

 To create my own version, I first had to get the data.
 I could click the 'Download Info Package' button and it contained a spreadsheet of the data, but that was only for 1 year - whereas I was more interested in the 3 years of data they showed in their table.
 So I copy-n-pasted their table into a text file.
 But rather than a country's values (rank, country, and 3 years' scores) all being on one line, each cell in the table came out on a separate line, such as: